 The Power and the Source of LoveJanuary 19, 2018

-Many people use humans rather than doing whatever they can do to connect humans with God instead of turning the other cheek, being willing to be wronged, being willing to be cheated, insulted.
+Many people use humans rather than doing whatever they can do to connect humans with God, instead of turning the other cheek.
 There is no offense against man that is worse than using people—it is a grave form of mocking the Creator of humans made in His image.

 Now listen, you rich people, weep and wail because of the misery that is coming upon you.
 Your wealth has rotted, and moths have eaten your clothes.
 Your gold and silver are corroded.
 Their corrosion will testify against you and eat your flesh like fire.
 You have hoarded wealth in the last days.
 Look!
 The wages you failed to pay the workmen who mowed your fields are crying out against you.
 The cries of the harvesters have reached the ears of the Lord Almighty.
 You have lived on earth in luxury and self-indulgence.
 You have fattened yourselves in the day of slaughter.
 James 5:1-5

 Also, look at Proverbs 14:31, “He who oppresses the poor shows contempt for their Maker, but whoever is kind to the needy honors God.”